boltlabs-inc/key-mgmt-spec/systems-architecture.md

     1. The client receives as output two values, an `export_key` (matching that from the registration phase) and a `session_key` (which is the output of an authenticated key exchange).
     1. The server receives as output a `session_key` matching that of the client.
 1. The client and server open an encrypted channel secured under a key derived from `session_key`.
 [TODO](https://github.com/boltlabs-inc/key-mgmt-spec/issues/29): Include additional details here.
-1. The client sends their request (i.e., one of store, retrieve, audit) to the key server.
+1. The client sends their request (i.e., one of store, retrieve, audit, import, export) to the key server.

-TODO: should specify key server operations more clearly.